• News

 • Two persons from Maryland, 1830

-• Cases in which slaves were awarded freedom
+• Cases in which Slaves were Awarded Freedom

 • Robinson's narrative concerning Robert, 1788

-• Habeus Corpus Actions
+• Habeas Corpus Actions

 • Lett, Philadelphia 1785